Women's boxing: Ireland

 In 1997, Deirdre Gogarty challenged Bonnie Canino for the Women's International Boxing Federation's Women's World Featherweight Championship.
 Gogarty won, making her the first Irishwoman to win any boxing world title; the fight occurred in the United States.

 In February 1999, Deirdre Nelson, from County Antrim, was granted a professional boxing licence by the British Boxing Board of Control, which gave her the right to box anywhere within the European Boxing Union.
 However, the Boxing Union of Ireland forbid her to box until guidelines on women's boxing were issued by the European Boxing Union in September 1999.
 In 2001 Nelson won a sex discrimination case against the Boxing Union of Ireland due to this; she was awarded £1,500 in compensation.
 The Employment Equality Authority (based in Dublin) stated that the Boxing Union of Ireland had discriminated against Nelson, violating the Employment Equality Act of 1977.

 In 2001, Irishwoman Katie Taylor won the first officially sanctioned female boxing match in Ireland, at the National Stadium, defeating Alanna Audley from Belfast.
 In 2012, the first year women competed in boxing at the Olympics, Katie Taylor won an Olympic gold medal in boxing; she was the first ever Olympic female lightweight champion.
 In 2023, she defeated Chantelle Cameron; this win made Taylor the second female boxer, and the first Irish female boxer, to be an undisputed champion in two weight classes; the first was the American female boxer Claressa Shields.

 In 2020 and 2024, Kellie Harrington won a gold medal in boxing at the Olympics; this made her the first Irish boxer to win consecutive Olympic gold medals.

+Kosovo

+Marigona Beadini was the first female boxer in Kosovo.